 “Some of the technologies have some real capabilities.
 Some are a long way off.
 What we're trying to understand is, how do we form a group of partners to go do something that's real, in a realistic timeframe, and make sure that we're out there setting realistic expectations?
 To enable that future, there's going to have to be some new technologies that come into manufacturing.
 How do you take those and scale them up so that they are more ready when that future comes?”23 – A&D industry executive

-Any organization that has piloted a new capability knows that scaling can be difficult to achieve, but taking an ecosystem approach by leveraging collaborative connections throughout the industry can make it easier.
-It can also help organizations extract greater value from transformation initiatives, and leverage data from across the value chain to drive smarter decisions.
+Any organisation that has piloted a new capability knows that scaling can be difficult to achieve, but taking an ecosystem approach by leveraging collaborative connections throughout the industry can make it easier.
+It can also help organisations extract greater value from transformation initiatives, and leverage data from across the value chain to drive smarter decisions.

 Whether in nature or in business, ecosystems comprise individual components that interact in an integrated, mutually reliant system.
 Ecosystems enable stakeholders to coordinate, collaborate, and partner to address mutual challenges, meet shared goals, and pursue new innovations, opportunities, and business models.24 The power of ecosystems is derived from the “network effect,” which describes a phenomenon in which the value of something increases or decreases depending on the number of stakeholders that use it.25 Larger networks can correspond with greater results, as more data, insights, ideas, and resources can be shared and the benefits of advanced technologies can be amplified.

-Manufacturing leaders understand how ecosystems maximize value; 85% of manufacturers interviewed believe that production ecosystems are either important or extremely important to maintaining competitiveness.
-They also appear to understand how critical ecosystems are to their future: Eighty-five percent believe that ecosystems will transform how they deliver value and will lead to greater productivity and revenue.26
+Manufacturing leaders understand how ecosystems maximise value; 85% of manufacturers interviewed believe that production ecosystems are either important or extremely important to maintaining competitiveness.
+They also appear to understand how critical ecosystems are to their future: Eighty-five per cent believe that ecosystems will transform how they deliver value and will lead to greater productivity and revenue.26

 Manufacturers appear to be noticing faster time to market and new channels and markets for their products through these production ecosystems.
 Research has shown that among the companies surveyed, those that worked with external partners to build capabilities saw results more quickly.27 Further, 86% of IP&C leaders in Deloitte’s Digital Transformation study agree or strongly agree that engagement with external partners is already making a significant positive impact on their business.28

-At the same time, however, some A&D leaders interviewed suggest that the ecosystem ideal isn’t quite coming to fruition, noting that the industry has not done enough to help accelerate digitization collectively as a whole.29 Others point to challenges around data ownership, IP, regulatory concerns, and customer privacy as hurdles that are simply too high to enable a full, democratized ecosystem.
+At the same time, however, some A&D leaders interviewed suggest that the ecosystem ideal isn’t quite coming to fruition, noting that the industry has not done enough to help accelerate digitisation collectively as a whole.29 Others point to challenges around data ownership, IP, regulatory concerns, and customer privacy as hurdles that are simply too high to enable a full, democratised ecosystem.

 Design with the human in mind.
 Whomever the end user is—whether an individual on the shop floor, a supplier, a customer, a regulator, or another stakeholder—they will be far likelier to adopt and use a new tool if they can see its benefit to their own needs.
 Beyond that, it should also be easy to use.
 Executives pointed to the form factor as critical to transformative change happening in smart manufacturing.32 Include end users in functional requirement building and design stages of the process so that they become invested in the transformation from the beginning.